Jeetin9410/DSA-Questions/README.md

 # DSA Problem Solutions Repository

 Welcome to the DSA Problem Solutions repository!
-This repository contains solutions to various Data Structures and Algorithms (DSA) problems from platforms like LeetCode and Scalar Academy.
-Whether you're a beginner looking to learn DSA or an experienced coder practicing problem-solving skills, this repository can be a valuable resource for you.
+This repository contains solutions to various Data Structures and Algorithms (DSA) problems from platforms like LeetCode and Scaler Academy.
+Whether you're a beginner looking to learn DSA or an experienced coder practising problem-solving skills, this repository can be a valuable resource for you.

 # Introduction
 - Problem-solving is an essential skill for any software developer, and mastering DSA is a significant part of it.
 This repository aims to provide clear and concise solutions to a wide range of DSA problems to help you understand various techniques, algorithms, and data structures.